AgenaTrader/AgenaScript-documentation/sources/strategy_programming.md

 ## SetProfitTarget()
 ### Description
-Set profit target immediately creates a “take profit” order after an entry order is generated.
+Set profit target immediately creates a "take profit" order after an entry order is generated.
 The order is sent directly to the broker and becomes active immediately.
 If the profit target is static, you can also define SetProfitTarget() with the Initialize() method.

 See [*SetStopLoss()*], [*SetTrailStop()*].